Snoopy2002/MandarinPython/githubreadme.txt

 4-4-2citiesonmap is a program that will draw a great circle route for any two cities on the planet with the option of some different map projections

+PHY110-2 is a program that simulates projectile motion with some position, potential, and kinetic energy graphs